lcalle/timsa/README.md

 # timsa
 Tidal Model of Shallow Water Availability

-The model simulates change in water levels from tides and counts the amount of time (in minutes) that water levels are within a 'water-window', which represents an ecologically relevant range of water levels.
+The spatially-explict model simulates change in water levels from tides and counts the amount of time (in minutes) that water levels are within a 'water-window', which represents an ecologically relevant range of water levels.
+Output is a gridded map.

 **Model Configuration and Options**:
 <pre>